-- 3.4 The Authority ensures compliance with established strategies, procedures, laws and regulations including risk management.
+- 3.4 The Authority ensures compliance with established strategies, procedures, laws and regulations - including risk management.
 The Authority also maintains and reviews regularly its code of conduct and whistleblowing policy.
 There is a comprehensive induction programme in place and information regarding strategies and procedures are held on the intranet, which continues to be developed.
 The Authority has a strong Internal Audit function and established protocols for working with External Audit.
 The Audit Commission through its inspectorate functions also reviews compliance with policies, procedures, laws and regulations within their remit. - 3.5 West Midlands Fire and Rescue Authority has continued to enhance and strengthen its internal control environment through the introduction of new policies and procedures. - 3.6 The Authority has corporate risk management arrangements in place which are supported by an approved Risk Management Strategy enabling managers and other senior officers to identify, assess and prioritise risks within their own work areas which impact on the ability of the Authority and its services to meet objectives.
 To consider the effectiveness of the Authority's risk management arrangements is a specific term of reference for the Executive Committee and risk management is a specific responsibility of both the Chairman and Vice Chairman. - 3.7 The Authority's Strategic Risk Register identifies the principal risks to the achievement of the Authority's objectives and assesses the nature and extent of those risks (through assessment of impact and likelihood).
 The Register identifies risk owners whose responsibility includes the identification of controls and actions to manage them efficiently, effectively and economically.
-Further improvements have been made in this area following Internal Audit recommendations.
+Further improvements have been made in this area following Internal Audit recommendations. - 3.8 The Authority ensures the economical, effective and efficient use of resources, and secures continuous improvement in the way in which its functions are exercised, by having regard to a combination of economy, efficiency and effectiveness as required by the Best Value duty.
+The Authority plans its spending on an established planning cycle for policy development, budget setting and performance management through the business planning process.
+This ensures that resources are aligned to priorities and secures best value from the resources that are available.

-- 3.8 The Authority ensures the economical, effective and efficient use of resources, and secures continuous improvement in the way in which its functions are exercised, by having regard to a combination of economy, efficiency and effectiveness as required by the Best Value duty.
-The Authority plans it's spending on an established planning cycle for policy development, budget setting and performance management through the business planning process.
-This ensures that resources are aligned to priorities and secures best value from the resources that are available. - 3.9 The Authority's Financial system is an ORACLE based general ledger and management information system, which integrates the general ledger function with those of budgetary control and payments.
-Financial Regulations and Contract Procedure Rules form part of the Constitution.
+- 3.9 The Authority's financial system is an ORACLE based general ledger and management information system, which integrates the general ledger function with those of budgetary control and payments.
+Financial Regulations and Contract Procedure Rules are approved and regularly reviewed by the Authority.
 A rigorous system of monthly financial monitoring ensures that any significant budget variances are identified in a timely way, and corrective action initiated. - 3.10 The Authority's performance management and reporting of performance management continues to be improved with a more focused Corporate Strategy, the setting of priorities and is supported by regular performance monitoring.
 Corporate performance is reported on a quarterly basis and this process provides officers and Members with the opportunity to share knowledge and understanding about key performance issues affecting services. - 3.11 The Authority has a Standards Committee which promotes high ethical standards amongst Members.
-This Committee is independently chaired and leads on developing policies and procedures to accompany the revised Code of Conduct for Members.
+This Committee has three independent members, one of whom chairs the Committee.
+It leads on developing policies and procedures to accompany the revised Code of Conduct for Members and is responsible for local assessment and review of complaints about members' conduct.